svioletg/lydian/README.md

 ## Usage: CLI commands

-Lydian provides some utilities under the `lydian-cli` command.
-Run `lydian-cli --help` to view them.
+Lydian provides some utilities under the `lydian-manage` command.
+Run `lydian-manage --help` to view them.

-TODO
+### `logs latest`

+Prints the filepath to the most recently created log file.

+Arguments: N/A